Danang Vietnam to Dalaman Türkiye

 No sign of the scary lady, a well groomed smiley lady said goodbye to us.

-Smooth check in, Air Asia, Danang to KL.
+A lovely smooth check in, Air Asia, Danang to KL.

-Arrived at KL just over 2 hours later, bag collection, passport control, and KLIA express train to other terminal, 2 ringets each, check in at Etihad desk straightforward, passport control again, security out of order.
+Arrived at KL just over 2 hours later, bag collection, passport control, and KLIA express train to the other terminal, 2 ringets each, check in at Etihad desk all straightforward, passport control again, security out of order.

 Boarded and off bang on time.

-He asked John what his problem was, he’d already had a go at the girl next to him about her bag and should relax and enjoy himself.
+John had an autication with the girl next to him who was trying to squeeze her bag on top of my cpap machine.
+Later another autication with the guy behind who was poking him in the back while using the touch screen.He asked John what his problem was, he’d already had a go at the girl next to him about her bag and should relax and enjoy himself.

 So what should he do about the touch screen he asked.
 Press it gently I replied calmly, after all the guy in front of John has no issues.
 He shut up then.

 Autication done.
-Next row and he’s on his own.The rest of the time went smoothly.
-I caught up on 8 days blogging.
+The next row he’s on his own.
+The rest of the time went smoothly.
+I caught up on 8 days blogging notes

 It’s a pain, it’s like having homework hanging over you, but so nice to read back on.